Jotunn/kbnhud/README.md

 **Installation**

+__BEFORE INSTALLING ON ANY OS, YOU MUST DO THE FOLLOWING:__

+For the HUD to use proper fonts, you have to install the custom fonts to your computer.
+Do not worry, the font files are safe and virus free.

+To do so, go to KBNHud/resource/fonts, and open all the files in there.
+In the preview window that pops up, click the button to install it to your computer and confirm.
+This is all you need to do, and the HUD should work as intended.
+This also solves long-existing issues with mac and linux not using proper fonts, and is permanent unless you reinstall your OS.

 __To install the HUD as a .vpk file (somewhat advanced):__

 Cut the "fonts" folder from inside "resource".
 Create a new folder inside "custom" called KBNHud fonts, and create a new "resource" folder inside that.
 Place the "fonts" folder in there.
 Then run the main KBNHud folder through vpk.exe and install that.
 Your "custom" folder should look like [this](http://i.imgur.com/WewuqEH.png).